 Logitech claims the G PRO X 2 LIGHTSPEED can last up to 50 hours before you’ll need to charge it when connected using the USB dongle, but in our testing we found it exceeds that by more than 50%.
 When subjected to real music playback peaking at 75dB (SPL), the headset lasted 88 hours, 27 minutes.

 A result like this can’t quite match up to industry standouts like the HyperX Cloud Alpha Wireless or the functionally unlimited performance of the Turtle Beach Stealth Pro or SteelSeries Arctis Nova Pro Wireless.
 It beats basically everything else.
 You will probably be able to go for longer than a week (maybe two, depending on how much you game) without needing to recharge, and that’s very impressive.

 How well does the Logitech G PRO X 2 LIGHTSPEED attenuate noise?

-The Logitech G PRO X 2 LIGHTSPEED blocks out a pretty average amount of external sound for a gaming headset or a pair of over-ear headphones with no active noise cancelling (ANC).
+The Logitech G PRO X 2 LIGHTSPEED blocks out a pretty average amount of external sound for a gaming headset or a pair of over-ear headphones with no active noise canceling (ANC).
 Isolation like this is isn’t going to really block out the world, but it should help quiet the typical sounds of the home, like the clatter of dishware or roommates talking.
 If you decide to detach the headset’s microphone, pair over Bluetooth, and take the G PRO X 2 out and about, low-end sounds like the rumble of car or bus engines won’t be blocked much, as that’s the kind of noise ANC typically handles.

 How does the Logitech G PRO X 2 LIGHTSPEED sound?

 Loading chart ...